Medical Schools Council: Education Performance Measure and Situational Judgement Test

 In 2010, the Medical Schools Council was commissioned by the UK Department of Health to lead an appraisal of approaches for selection of medical graduates into the UK Foundation Programme.
 After considering evidence the project group decided to pilot two new selection methods: Educational Performance Measure and a situational judgement test.
 The Educational Performance Measure (EPM) is a measure of clinical and non-clinical skills, knowledge and performance up to the point of application to the Foundation Programme.
 The Situational Judgement Test is a multiple-choice assessment of aptitude for employment and professional attributes as they relate to medicine.
 Following pilots, both Educational Performance Measure and Situational Judgement Test now form the entry into the Foundation Programme.
 Along with the UK Foundation Programme Office, the Medical Schools Council continues to administer the Situational Judgement Test through MSC Assessment.
 During the first use of the Situational Judgement Test for medical students in 2013, an error in the machine-marking process meant that all test papers had to be remarked by hand.
 Job offers were reissued and the Medical Schools Council apologised to affected medical students.

+The Medical Schools Council stopped delivering the SJT and EPM from 2020.
+In June 2023 it was announced that allocation for the Foundation Programme 2024 onwards would use the new PIA allocation method.

 Prescribing Safety Assessment

 MSC Assessment, jointly with the British Pharmacological Society, developed the Prescribing Safety Assessment, originally called the Prescribing Skills Assessment.
-This is an assessment of the prescribing skills of final-year medical students with the intention that it ‘allows all students to demonstrate their competencies in relation to the safe and effective use of medicines’.
+This is an assessment of the prescribing skills of final-year medical students with the intention that it 'allows all students to demonstrate their competencies in relation to the safe and effective use of medicines'.

 It was initiated as a response to a General Medical Council sponsored study in 2009 which found that 9% of hospital prescriptions contain errors.
 The assessment was developed and piloted from 2011 to 2013, with further drive added to the initiative by a 2014 General Medical Council report which surveyed newly graduated doctors and found that prescribing was consistently the area they found most challenging.
 The assessment is now becoming part of the final year landscape in publicly funded UK medical schools.
 In 2016, the Prescribing Safety Assessment was shortlisted at the BMJ Awards for "Education Team of the Year".

-Other Projects
+Other projects

 Clinical Academia

 The Medical Schools Council works to promote clinical academic careers i.e. for those doctors who are employed by universities and undertake teaching and research alongside their clinical commitments.
 This is vital to maintain the standard of medical research in the UK.
 In cooperation with the Dental Schools Council, the Medical Schools Council has produced a survey of clinical academic staffing levels in UK medical and dental schools since 2000, producing the reports annually since 2003.
 The two councils launched the Clinical Academic Jobs website in 2008 as a means for universities to advertise specialist clinical academic roles.